S3ROx/password-generator/README.md

 3. cd s3ro-tool
 4. sudo python3 s3ro_tools.py

+ATTENTION 1: Don't rename the file or change his directory.
-ATTENTION: made to be used in linux.
+ATTENTION 2: Made to be used in linux.